spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/9-cloud-providers/1-gke-regional-clusters.md

 <!--NOTE-->

 In this recipe, an instance of RabbitMQ is being deployed to a single zone.
-Please see the relevant high availablity documentation of the [RabbitMQ](https://www.rabbitmq.com/documentation.html) product for more details.
+Please see the relevant high availability documentation of the [RabbitMQ](https://www.rabbitmq.com/documentation.html) product for more details.
 In the event of a zone failure, RabbitMQ may be unavailable.
+Setting up RabbitMQ for HA is outside the scope of SCDF and this recipe.

 <!--END_NOTE-->